 The presence of insurance is another point to mention.
 Although the presence of insurance influences the cost of transportation, it is almost impossible to ship valuable artworks abroad without it.
 To get insurance, you should learn the appraised value of transported items in the first place.
 Then, this appraised value will be used to calculate the taxes and customs duties to be paid.

-One needs to understand that preparing all these documents will take a lot of time and efforts.
+One needs to understand that preparing all these documents will take a lot of time and effort.
 Therefore, the best way to avoid the problems is to delegate this task to Fine Art Shippers!